-Zira once again reminisces about her childhood, still stuck in the past.
+Zira once again reminisces about childhood, still stuck in the past.
 As she kicks the small stone forward, it symbolizes moving a boulder: Riffa.
-In earlier chapters, Riffa is deaf to Zira, then Zananna challenges Riffa, and at the harbor later, Zira begins to crack Riffa's stony exterior.
-Now this conversation is a breakthrough.
+In earlier chapters, Riffa is deaf to Zira, then Zananna challenges Riffa, then at the harbor Zira starts cracking Riffa's stony exterior, and now this conversation is a breakthrough.